PredictiveIntelligenceLab/jaxpi/examples/adv/README.md

 ```

 The best relative $L^2$ error is  $6.884\times 10^{-4}$.
 The figure below shows the exact solution, prediction, and absolute error.
-The model parameter can be found at [google drive link].
-For a comprehensive log of the loss and weights, please visit [our Weights & Biases dashboard](URL2).
+The model parameter can be found at [google drive link](https://drive.google.com/drive/folders/19BEmUYsHWvsj7wgjnpzCxk9NRX70806C?usp=drive_link).
+For a comprehensive log of the loss and weights, please visit [our Weights & Biases dashboard](https://wandb.ai/jaxpi/adv?workspace=user-).

 <figure>
 <img src=figures/adv_pred.png style="width:100%">